 – Game mode: Arena Solos

-– Server Location: Middle east (may be changed at the discretion of Tournament Staff)
+– Server Location: Asia (may be changed at the discretion of Tournament Staff)

-6.4. – Player behaviour in the playing area
+6.5. – Player behaviour in the playing area (for LAN tournaments only)

 Players are allowed to greet each other at the start and end of the match (i.e: GGWP, GLHF, etc) but should avoid talking about anything else at the match.
 No foul language is allowed and doing so may lead to the player being disqualified from the match.
 Players who get eliminated should remain seated until the full match is complete.
 They should not talk to any other player.

 6.6. – Fighting zones at LAN tournaments (does NOT apply to online tournaments)

 The following scrim rules will apply:

 – No fighting is allowed from the start of the match until the second zone “completely closes”.
 Refer to the zone image below to understand this.